 Environmental noises are a fact of life that you can’t do much about unfortunately!
-That said, the good news is there IS something you can do about your baby’s ability to sleep through them.
+That said, there is some good news.
+There is something you can do about your baby’s ability to sleep through them.
 In my experience, white noise machines can be a lifesaver when it comes to helping babies fall asleep and stay asleep.
 And help you get that hot cuppa!

-There are lots of for sound machines out there check out this one available on mumzworld
+There are lots of for sound machines out there check out this one available on Mumzworld.com

-Your child is actually quite used to noise by the time they are born because they’ve been listening to you talk, your stomach gurgling, and the sound of your work, your chats with friends and family, the TV and the car radio while in utero.
+Your child is actually quite used to noise by the time they are born.
+That is because they’ve been listening to you talk, your stomach gurgling, and the sound of your work.
+They can hear your chats with friends and family, the TV and the car radio while in utero.

 Believe it or not, complete quiet can actually be more confusing to a newborn than background noise.

 One of the biggest benefits of the white noise machine is that it helps babies fall back to sleep if they wake up.
 This means their nap times will last longer and they will be less likely to fully wake in the night.

 The main concern parents have about trying this is usually about their child becoming ‘addicted’ to white noise, and that’s a valid point.